Vision statement & intent

 Electrical Systems

 The four strands of the Design and Technology Curriculum (Design, Make, Evaluate and Technical Knowledge) run through each unit and the fifth strand, Cooking and Nutrition is a standalone unit each year.
 Where possible, links are made with other curriculum subjects, as these will often lend ‘purpose’ and ‘user’ for the products which pupils will design and make.
 Each stage of the design process is underpinned by technical knowledge which encompasses the contextual, historical, and technical understanding required for each strand.
-Cooking and nutrition has a separate section, with a focus on specific principles, skills and techniques in food, including where food comes from, diet and seasonality
+Cooking and nutrition has a separate section, with a focus on specific principles, skills and techniques in food, including where food comes from, diet and seasonality.

-D&T Planning Documents
+Design & Technology Planning Documents

 Pupils respond to design briefs and scenarios that require consideration of the needs of others.
 They will complete focused tasks to acquire, improve and deepen their knowledge and understanding of materials and components, structures, mechanisms and control systems, food and textiles.